Diamondbacks vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite three times over their past 10 games and lost each of those contests.
+- In three games as the favorite over the last 10 matchups, the Diamondbacks have a record of 0-3.

-- In their last 10 games with a total, the Diamondbacks and their opponents are 4-5-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over five times.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have a 28-16 record in games they were listed as the moneyline favorite (winning 63.6% of those games).
+- The Diamondbacks have been the moneyline favorite 45 total times this season.
+They've finished 28-17 in those games.

-- Arizona has gone 20-8 (winning 71.4% of its games) when it has played as moneyline favorites of -135 or shorter.
+- In games it has played as moneyline favorites with odds of -125 or shorter, Arizona has a 26-12 record (winning 68.4% of its games).

-- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 57.4%.
+- The implied moneyline probablility in this matchup gives the Diamondbacks a 55.6% chance to win.

-- Arizona has played in 100 games with an over/under set, and have combined with its opponents to go over the total 45 times (45-50-5).
+- Arizona has played in 101 games with over/under set, and have combined with opponents to go over the total 46 times (46-50-5).

-- The Diamondbacks have put together a 6-4-0 record against the spread this season (covering 60% of the time).
+- The Diamondbacks have a 6-4-0 record ATS this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!